Uniform Complaint Procedures: Administrative Regulation 1312.3

 Monterey, CA 93940

 The compliance officer who receives a complaint may assign another compliance officer to investigate and resolve the complaint.
-The compliance officer shall promptly notify the complainant if another compliance officer is assigned to the complaint.
-AR 1312.3
+The compliance officer shall promptly notify the complainant and respondent if another compliance officer is assigned to the complaint.

-In no instance shall a compliance officer be assigned to a complaint in which he/she has a bias or conflict of interest that would prohibit him/her from fairly investigating or resolving the complaint.
-Any complaint against or implicating a compliance officer may be filed with the Superintendent or designee.
+In no instance shall a compliance officer be assigned to a complaint in which the compliance officer has a bias or conflict of interest that would prohibit the fair investigation or resolution of the complaint.
+Any complaint against a compliance officer or that raises a concern about the compliance officer's ability to investigate the complaint fairly and without bias shall be filed with the Superintendent or designee who shall determine how the complaint will be investigated.

 The Superintendent or designee shall ensure that employees assigned to investigate and resolve complaints receive training and are knowledgeable about the laws and programs at issue in the complaints to which they are assigned.
-Training provided to such designated employees shall include current state and federal laws and regulations governing the program, applicable processes for investigating and resolving complaints including those involving alleged unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), applicable standards for reaching decisions on complaints, and appropriate corrective measures.
-Designated employees may have access to legal counsel as determined by the Superintendent or designee.
+Training provided to such employees shall cover current state and federal laws and regulations governing the program; applicable processes for investigating and resolving complaints, including those alleging unlawful discrimination, harassment, intimidation, or bullying; applicable standards for reaching decisions on complaints; and appropriate corrective measures.
+Assigned employees may have access to legal counsel as determined by the Superintendent or designee.

 (cf. 4331 - Staff Development)